Dlloydev/Wokwi-Chip-Scope/README.md

 # Wokwi-Chip-Scope

 ## Description

 This 4 channel scope chip allows you to graph four analog or digital signals as they vary over time.

-- Scope `Sample Time μs` range is 10µs to 10000 ms (default 100 µs).
+- Scope `Sample Time μs` range is 0µs to 400µs

+- Scope `Sample Time ms` range is 0ms to 40ms .

 - Width of plot is 250 samples.